 ].
 They are sweetly scented[

 Plants are resentful of root disturbance and should be planted into their permanent positions as soon as possible[

-The leaves have been used as an emmenagogue, though they can cause purging and vomiting[
+The leaves have been used as an emmenagogue and laxative, though they can cause purging and vomiting[

 The plant contains various toxic compounds and these are currently being investigated (1995) for anti-leukaemia effects[